OmieWalls/TestBatch/batch/README.md

-SpringBoot HelloWorld for App Engine Standard (Java 8)
+Batch Using App Engine Standard (Java 8)
 ============================

-This sample demonstrates how to deploy a Spring Boot application on Google App Engine.
+This sample demonstrates how to deploy a Spring Batch application on Google App Engine.

 See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.